 The following information is pertinent only to Arizona school districts.

-Meals and lodging for student athletes – a gift of public?
+Meals and lodging for student athletes – a gift of public funds?

-Q: If a school district purchases meals and lodging for students participating in athletic events, would this be considered a gift of public?
+Q: If a school district purchases meals and lodging for students participating in athletic events, would this be considered a gift of public funds?

 A: No. Attorney General’s Opinion I81-045 concludes that school districts may expend funds for student meals and lodging when such expenditures are determined to be necessary to support student participation and to fulfill an educational function of the district, such as athletic events.